Ynfuien/YUpdateChecker/README.md

 [![Discord](https://img.shields.io/discord/1236019317208776786?style=flat&logo=discord&label=Discord&color=%235d6af2
 )](https://discord.gg/kZJhKZ48j8)
 # YUpdateChecker
 Plugin and datapack update checker that works out of the box.
 No need to configure anything.
 Too good to be true?
 Well, yes.
-The catch is that it works only with projects downloaded from Modrinth.
-Thanks to their awesome [API](https://docs.modrinth.com) and a Java [wrapper](https://github.com/masecla22/Modrinth4J) by masecla22 that saved me a lot of work.
+The catch is that it works only with projects downloaded from Modrinth, thanks to their awesome [API](https://docs.modrinth.com).

 Supports Paper 1.20+